ayushsanghavi/Customer-Segmentation-using-K-means/README.md

 This repository contains two files:

-- `clustering_analysis.ipybn`: In this jupyter notebook, exploratory data analysis is performed.
+- `clustering_analysis.ipynb`: In this jupyter notebook, exploratory data analysis is performed.
 Moreover, the algorithm assumptions are checked.
 K-means is applied to segment customers obtaining a graph and the customer segments.
 It is also shown how to predict to which segment a new customers belongs to.
 - `customers.csv` dataset used to perform the analysis.

 The whole analysis was done using JupyterLab and Python, using libraries such as: pandas, numpy, matplotlib, and scikit-learn.